Layouts

 • android:layout_width

-• android:layout_width=wrap_content tells about the view occupying the size itself to the dimensions required by its content.
+• Android:layout_width=wrap_content tells about the view occupying the size itself to the dimensions required by its content or the view is only as wide as its content.
 The view will take up just enough space to fit its content.

 • android:layout_width=fill_parent tells us about the view becoming as big as its parent view.

-• android:layout_width=match_parent tells us about the view to take up as much space as its parent View allows.
+• android:layout_width=match_parent tells us about the view to take up as much space as its parent View allows or view takes up all available space.
 This value is used when we want the view to expand to fill the available space of its parent container.
 The View will stretch to the width (or height) of the parent View, covering all available space. match_parent is often used for responsive design, ensuring that the View adapts to different screen sizes and orientations.

 • android:layout_height